zurgeg/linux_rocksmith/guides/setup/fed-non-pipewire.md

 sudo usermod -aG realtime $USER`
 ```

 Log out and back in.
-Or reboot, if that doesn't work
+Or reboot, if that doesn't work.

 <details><summary> How to check if this worked correctly</summary>
 For the packages, do `dnf list installed <package name>`.
 (You can do multiple packages at once) Should output the names and versions without errors.